 For over half a century, designers have focused on the concept of the kitchen as a practical triangle.
 The refrigerator, stove, and sink make up one of the triangle’s three points and all should be within easy reach of each other.
 In between those points, you should have sufficient prep space for chopping, mixing and cleaning ingredients as well as a convenient trash can.

 Use Light Wisely

 Try to allow as much natural light as possible into your kitchen to make the environment more pleasant and easy to use.
 When it comes to artificial lighting, avoid recessed lighting and instead choose sconces, surface mounts and strips under cabinets for more meaningful ambient lighting.
 Dimmer switches are also helpful to ensure lights are task-oriented and atmospheric.

 Your cabinets should have fully-extendable drawers and you should also make the best use of vertical storage options.
 Drawers help you to get right to the back of your space and so are ideal for mixing bowls, small pans, and dishes.
 However, baking sheets, skillets and cutting boards are better in cabinets.

 Choose The Right Materials

 When you’re selecting finishes for your countertops, you need to consider wear and tear.
 Marble countertops are hard-wearing and stylish but show wear over time, while wood countertops are more resilient to chips and damage but are harder to care for.
+There are so many different types to choose from, it doesn’t just end at marble or wood.
+Have you considered travertine countertops?
 You should choose a color that works well in your space too as well as a material that is user-friendly and low maintenance.